bentoml/BentoML/README.md

 ```

 The `@artifacts` decorator here tells BentoML what artifacts are required when
 packaging this BentoService.
-Besides `PickleArtifact`, bentoml also provides
+Besides `PickleArtifact`, BentoML also provides
 `TfKerasModelArtifact`, `PytorchModelArtifact`, and `TfSavedModelArtifact` etc.

 `@env` is designed for specifying the desired system environment in order for this